markjohnson303/qdoba-nutrition-calculator/README.md

 # Restaurant Menu Calculator

-A multi-restaurant React app that helps you calculate nutrition facts for your custom meals.
-Built with React, TypeScript, and Tailwind CSS, featuring official nutrition data from various restaurants.
+A self-contained, multi-restaurant React app that helps you calculate nutrition facts for your custom meals.
+Inspired by the [MacroFactor](https://macrofactorapp.com/) app (of which I'm a big fan).
+Built with React, TypeScript, and Tailwind CSS, featuring official nutrition data from various restaurants (currently Chipotle and Qdoba).

 ## Features

 - 🥙 **Complete Ingredient Database**: All restaurant ingredients with official nutrition facts
 - 📊 **Real-time Calculations**: Live nutrition totals as you build your meal
-- 🎛️ **Portion Control**: Light/Regular/Extra portions for most ingredients
 - 📱 **Mobile Responsive**: Works great on all devices
 - 🎨 **Modern UI**: Clean, intuitive interface with Tailwind CSS
 - ⚡ **Fast & Lightweight**: No backend required, runs entirely in the browser